openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 Hash Rate: 373518 hashes/second
 ```

 Try the script at your computer.
-What's your hash rate?
+What's your hash rate today?

-### Hitting the difficulty target - Find the lucky number used once (nonce)
+### Hitting the difficulty target - Find the lucky number used once (nonce) - Find the winning mining lottery ticket

 Let's get back to: